Author(s)

 If there are any moving-related questions you’re too embarrassed to ask, worry not—we have the answers.
 From practical tips to packing your essential belongings to answers about insurance and tipping etiquette, this simple guide will have you feeling confident to make your move.

-Unless you’re planning on buying a new car when you get to Hawaii, you’ll have to arrange shipment for your vehicle.
+Unless you’re planning on buying a new car when you get to Hawaii, you’ll have to arrange shipment for your vehicle (as far as we know, driving it there still isn’t an option).
 Shipping your car from the mainland to The Islands might seem like a complicated task, but with a professional auto transporter, it’s a breeze.

 For most shipments to Hawaii, your vehicle will be picked up by a fully licensed auto carrier and driven to a port.
 At the port, your vehicle will be rolled onto a vessel and set sail to Hawaii.
 When it arrives, it will be unloaded and safely waiting for you to pick it up at a local port.